Coreoz/Plume-file/plume-file-web-upload-jersey/README.md

 It is preferably used for small files (< 100Mo).
 When uploading large files (> 1Go), this can be a performance issue.

-1. Add the Jersey Multipart to your dependencies if not already present
+1. Add Jersey Multipart to the project dependencies if not already present
 ```xml
 <dependency>
   <groupId>org.glassfish.jersey.media</groupId>